BDE 4.14.0 Production release

 typedef <VALUE_TYPE> ValueType;

-// elements in the hash table.
+/// stored in the `BidirectionalNode` elements of a hash table.

 typedef <KEY_TYPE> KeyType;